 Herbal tea – not only it sounds great, but it also tastes heavenly.
 I just love to mix different flavours and it’s like I get a surprise each time I make it because it tastes a bit different every time.
 Don’t you think it’s amazing how something that grows by itself, that we can just pick when we go for a walk, can smell so great, taste great and most important, have so many benefits for our health?

 Those benefits of herbal teas and herbs, in general, are so well hidden, that you can only be aware of them if you start to research them.
 Which I absolutely think you should:-).

-Tea is my everyday beverage and one of my favourite is nettle and mint herbal tea.
+Tea is my everyday beverage and one of my favorites is nettle and mint herbal tea.
 Actually, nettle is my base for every tea I make because it’s flavor is neutral and I can combine it with every other herb I want.

 The Benefits of Nettle